The Bank of Italy issues euro banknotes in accordance with the principles and rules established within the Eurosystem.

 Manufacturers interested in testing their cash-handling machines should contact one of the NCBs.

-NCBs also offer testing of machines that only check the authenticity of banknotes not fit for recirculation.
-The list of such machines that have been successfully tested is published on the ECB website.
+NCBs also offer testing for machines that only check the authenticity of banknotes not fit for recirculation.
+The list of machines that have been successfully tested is published on the ECB website.

-Manufacturers interested in having their cash-handling machines tested at the Bank of Italy should contact the test group at the General Cashier's Department.
+Manufacturers interested in having their cash-handling machines tested at the Bank of Italy should contact the test group at the Currency Circulation Management Directorate.